 “As charitable organisations, we exist to answer social needs and to do the best we can for the community.
 It is essential that we identify where the best innovations are and how we can collaborate to achieve better outcomes.
-I see Accounting For Good holding a critical role within that – encouraging development of high quality governance and business administration.”
+I see True Accounting holding a critical role within that – encouraging development of high quality governance and business administration.”

 – John Gilmore, CEO, Community First Step